official-stockfish/Stockfish/Readme.md

     this equal to the number of CPU cores available.

   * #### Hash
     The size of the hash table in MB.
+It is recommended to set Hash after setting Threads.

   * #### Clear Hash
     Clear the hash table.